Error10556/nvim-config/README.md

    is, put the font files into a new subdirectory of `/usr/share/fonts/truetype/` and run `fc-cache`.
 2. Install `ripgrep`, `xclip`, `tar`, `curl`, `python3-venv`, and `unzip`.
 3. Install `tree-sitter-cli` of version 0.26.1 or later.
-If you use Ubuntu where this package is outdated, install it with `crates`:
+If you use Ubuntu or another distro where this package is outdated, install it with `crates`:
 ```bash
 # Install Rust - skip next 2 lines if already installed
 wget --timeout=5 https://sh.rustup.rs -O rustup.sh  # get the rust installer